monimoyd/gan_project/README.md

 In this project I haved used  the following:

-- Cycle GAN to convert photos of people in 20-30 age group to 50-60 agegroup and vice versa.
+- I have used Cycle GAN to perform face aging of persons by convert face of people in 20-30 age group to 50-60 agegroup and vice versa.
-- Used MTCNN to get the face of people
+- I have downloaded datasets from UKN which has datasets for of images of persons across the world and each file name has age mentioned.
+- I have put all the persons having age 20-30 kept in folder datasets/face_aging/trainA_temp and all the persons in age group 50-60 I have kept in folder datasets/face_aging/trainA_temp.
+- I have extracted only face for persons using MTCNN openCV library
+- Used ResNet Generator and Patch Discriminator.
+- Defined Re